Merck Manual

 View Patient Education

 Hypercalcemia is a total serum calcium concentration > 10.4 mg/dL (> 2.60 mmol/L) or ionized serum calcium > 5.2 mg/dL (> 1.30 mmol/L).
 Principal causes include hyperparathyroidism, vitamin D toxicity, and cancer.
 Clinical features include polyuria, constipation, muscle weakness, confusion, and coma.
 Diagnosis is by measuring serum ionized calcium and parathyroid hormone concentrations.
-Treatment to increase calcium excretion and reduce bone resorption of calcium involves saline, sodium diuresis, and drugs such as zoledronate.
+Treatment to increase calcium excretion and reduce bone resorption of calcium involves saline, sodium diuresis, and medications such as those used for treatment of seizure disorders.

 Etiology of Hypercalcemia

 Hypercalcemia usually results from excessive bone resorption.
-There are many causes of hypercalcemia (see table Principal Causes of Hypercalcemia Principal Causes of Hypercalcemia Principal Causes of Hypercalcemia ), but the most common are
+There are many causes of hypercalcemia (see table Principal Causes of Hypercalcemia), but the most common are

 Table